taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

 Now you dispatch the action directly without an action creator.
-When you start your application, it shoudl still work, but nothing happens when archiving a story.
+When you start your application, it should still work, but nothing happens when archiving a story.
 The archived stories are not yet evaluated in the component tree.

 ### Part 9: First Selector

-You can use both substates, `storyState` and `archiveState` to derive the lsit of stories that are not archiveed.
+You can use both substates, `storyState` and `archiveState` to derive the list of stories that are not archiveed.
 The deriving of those properties can happen in a selector.
 You can create your first selector that only returns the part of the stories that is not archived.

 {title="src/selectors/story.js",lang="javascript"}
 ~~~~~~~~